ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 ### Create your lesson content

 Once you've created the boilerplate files and metadata needed to build your tutorial, you can start customizing your lesson content.
-The steps you take will depend on your lesson type
+The steps you take will depend on your lesson type.

 #### Write the text of your lesson (all lesson types)